 Q. How can I obtain the Jump$tart program/curriculum?

 A. Jump$tart does not have a curriculum of its own.
 As a coalition, we represent the many organizations that support and conduct financial education or create financial education resources, and our role is to promote the use of all good financial education resources and programs.
 To search for these financial education resources, go to the Jump$tart Clearinghouse.
 Materials in the Clearinghouse are aligned to the National Standards in K-12 Personal Finance Education, which can be obtained from the Jump$tart website at no cost.

 Q. I have a great financial education product/program.
-How can I obtain Jump$tart’s endorsement or partner with Jump$tart to distribute or deliver it?
+How can I obtain Jump$tart Coalition’s endorsement or partner with Jump$tart Coalition to distribute or deliver it?

-A. As a coalition of many partners, Jump$tart does not specifically or exclusively endorse any product or program.
-For Jump$tart Coalition national partners, we can help you raise awareness about your financial education products/programs through our website, publications, and events.
-Contact David Casserly for more information.
-Whether or not your organization is, or plans to become, a coalition partner, you may submit your financial education resources for inclusion in our online clearinghouse.
+A. As a coalition of many partners, Jump$tart Coalition does not specifically or exclusively endorse any product or program.
+For Jump$tart Coalition national partners, we can help you raise awareness about your financial education products/programs through our website, publications and events.
+Whether or not your organization is, or plans to become, a coalition partner, you may submit your financial education resources for inclusion in the Jump$tart Clearinghouse.
 Submissions are subject to review for alignment with the National Standards in K-12 Personal Finance Education, but if accepted, there is no cost for the listing.